ptv-logistics/xserverjs/premium-samples/poi-locator/README.md

 [Demo](http://ptv-logistics.github.io/xserverjs/premium-samples/poi-locator)

+Required services:

+* PTV xMapServer-2 to display the base map
+* PTV xLocateServer-2 to search a geo-location for an address
+* PTV xRouteServer-1 for 1:n routing and isochrone calculation

 The JavaScript libraries used:

+* [jQuery](https://jquery.com/) - to make ajax requests on PTV xServer
 * [Leaflet](http://leafletjs.com/) - a JavaScript library for mobile-friendly interactive maps
 * [Leaflet-pip](https://github.com/mapbox/leaflet-pip) - a simple point-in-polygon function in JavaScript to find all POIs within an isochrone
 * [lunr.js](http://lunrjs.com/) - a full text search engine in JavaScript to find all POIs matching a text.

+Note: The sample loads the POI data from the folder containing the web-page.
+For security reason

 ## Set-up the base map
 First, you need to set-up your html to include a Leaflet map.
 This quick-start-guide shows the required steps http://leafletjs.com/examples/quick-start.html.
-To display the xServer basemap, you'll also have to add the NonTiledLayer and NonTiledLayer.WMS.js to your includes.
-The initial setup which displays the basemap in Hamburg:
+The initial setup that displays the basemap around Hamburg:

 ```js
 // set up the map